Class Tournaments

 • Three or more players share the highest score (different SB): Player with highest SB promoted, a 2nd player to be promoted also, if SB differs from 3rd player.

-• Three or more players share the highest score (same SB): Nobody is promoted.
+• Three or more players share the highest score (all with same SB): Nobody is promoted.

-If you lose (finish last) a tourney of the same or a lower class, than you are currently in, you are demoted one class down.
-If your class is already lower than the tournament class, your current class doesn’t change.
+If you lose (finish last) a tourney of the same or a lower class, than you are currently in, you are relegated one class down.
+If your players class is already lower than the tournament class, your current class doesn’t change.

-So if you played two class 2 tournaments, and finished last in both, you are demoted only to the class 3.
+[i.e., if you played two class 2 tournaments, and finished last in both, you are demoted only to class 3.]

 In summary:

-• One player has the lowest score: That player is automatically demoted.
+• One player has the lowest score: That player is automatically relegated.

-• Two players share lowest score (same or different SB): Both are demoted.
+• Two players share lowest score (same or different SB): Both are relegated.

-• Three or more players share the lowest score (different SB): The two with the lowest SB are demoted.
+• Three or more players share the lowest score (different SB): The two with the lowest SB are relegated.

-• Three or more players share the lowest score (same SB): Nobody is demoted.
+• Three or more players share the lowest score (all with same SB): Nobody is relegated.

-(No demotion for players in Class 5, of course)
+(No relegation for players in Class 5, of course)

 3.4.
 Table for pro-/demotion